 The Japanese maple tree comes in a variety of sizes and colors and the tree is great for small spaces due to the small stature of the tree.
 The Japanese maple grows best in areas that have shade or climates that are not sunny.

 All trees have their peculiar advantages and understanding them will help you in choosing the right tree.
-Some of the trees listed above make the best Christmas tree.
 While others can be used for various purposes.
 Knowing this can help you choose the tree that will keep you satisfied throughout the lifespan of the tree.
 Trees are living things and so will need attention during planting and care as the tree grows.